Surue/surue.github.io/_posts/2020-04-07-Particle-systems.md

 ### Lifetime

-An another problem is what happen when a particle is supposed to die?
+An other problem is what happen when a particle is supposed to die?
 Every particle has its own minimum and maximum lifetime, which is updated every frame.
 But then as we loop through each particle, it means that does not alive, will be updated as any other particle.

 Adding a condition in every loop to check if a particle is still alive would work but be horrible.
 The compiler - the program in charge of turning our code in readable code for the machine - is able to optimize some code on its own when it can see some sorts of pattern.
 Looping through each velocity and adding the current gravity is a pattern easy for the compiler to understand.
 But if there is a condition in the loop, it creates a different branch each representing a different outcome.
 Doing so, the compiler is unable to find a pattern and cannot do any optimization.

 A simpler way is to swap a living entity with a dead one.
-It means that every dead entity is at the end of the array, and every alives particle is at the beginning of the array.
+It means that every _dead_ particles is at the end of the array, and every _alive_ particle is at the beginning of the array.
 By doing this little trick, there is no need of any condition in the used loop.

 ![Swap of dead particle](../assets/images/particle_swap.png)